 The American Cocker Spaniel is intelligent, gentle, playful, devoted, dependable and can be amusing.

 He has a strong desire to hunt and is happy to work.
-He can suffer from separation anxiety, so he should not be left alone for long periods of time.
+He can suffer from separation anxiety, so he should not be left alone for long periods.

 He can also be shy, which means thorough socialization is required.

 He is good with children and other pets and is highly trainable.
 Consistent training is strongly recommended to prevent negative behavior.

 Your American Cocker Spaniel’s diet should include protein, carbohydrates, fats, fiber, vitamins, and minerals to ensure that he eats a wide variety of nutritious food to keep him fit and healthy.

 Protein will help build strong bones and toned muscles.

 Animal protein can be found in good quality fish and meat, like lamb, beef, chicken, turkey, and salmon.
 Just don’t forget to trim off the excess fat.

 Protein can also be found in eggs, vegetables, and cereals.

 Fats are also an essential part of your American Cocker Spaniel’s diet.
 They protect his internal organs and maintain his healthy skin, coat, and eyes.